Bastinado / Foot Whipping

 Prevalence & culture

-Bastinado is a recognised but niche practice, more specialised than general impact play and bounded by broad BDSM/masochism interest on one side and foot-focused interest on the other.
+Bastinado is a recognised but niche practice, more specialised than general impact play and bounded by broad BDSM and masochism interest on one side and foot-focused interest on the other.
 Direct prevalence data are scarce, so estimates rely on proxies.
 Joyal & Carpentier (2017) found masochistic interest to be within reach of roughly a quarter of adults, common enough not to count as statistically unusual, while Scorolli et al. (2007) reported feet as by far the most common body-part fetish (about 47% of the fetishes sampled).
 Bastinado lies at the intersection of those two large pools, but only a small fraction of either group engages specifically in sole-focused impact play.
 Its visibility comes largely from BDSM community spaces and educational writing rather than mainstream media.

 Safety, consent & law